 Academic Use Restrictions: Limitations on commercial use while preserving educational and research applications.

-Data Ownership: Clear rules about ownership of student work and institutional data created through software use.
+Data Ownership: Clear rules about ownership of student work and institutional data created through software use, which may include special category data requiring heightened protection under UK GDPR.

 Enterprise Software EULAs

-Business-focused software requires provisions for complex organizational environments:
+Business-focused software requires provisions for complex organizational environments and for SaaS companies implementing comprehensive GDPR compliance:

 Multi-User Environments: License terms that address multiple users within single organizations.